Learn more about this program and others at the Health Professions Open House.

 As a health information technician, you will be a member of the allied health team specifically trained in the technical areas of health information.
 These areas include the collection, analysis, dissemination, and maintenance of health care and patient-related data including medical records.
 Health information technicians are also trained in basic management and supervisory principles for health information services, quality improvement and utilization management.
 The Health Information Technology program at Onondaga will prepare you in the areas of:

 Employment opportunities continue to expand in ambulatory care, long-term care, home care, HMOs, psychiatric facilities, industrial clinics, physicians’ offices, law offices, insurance companies, sales of health-related products and services, residential care, and state and federal health agencies as well as a number of other areas.
-Professional Practice The Health Information Technology program at Onondaga will allow you to put classroom theory into actual practice through clinical practicum courses.
-You will be required to complete three clinical practicums.
-Supervised Professional Practice I, for one credit hour, is taken in the second semester and consists of placements in a minimum of five clinical sites for a total of 40 hours.
-Supervised Professional Practice II, for three credit hours, is taken at the end of the third semester.
+Professional Practice The Health Information Technology program at Onondaga will allow you to put classroom theory into actual practice through professional practice courses.
+You will be required to complete two clinical practicums.
+Professional Practice Experience I, for one credit hour, is taken in the second semester and consists of placements in a minimum of five clinical sites for a total of 40 hours.
+Professional Practice Experience II, for three credit hours, is taken in the final semester.
 This involves spending three weeks, full time, at a clinical site gaining experience in the basic technical aspects of health information services.
-Supervised Professional Practice III, for three credit hours, is taken in the final semester.
-This also involves spending three weeks, full time, at a clinical site and focuses on management and supervisory issues in health information services.
-You will be required to submit documentation of a current physical examination, PPD and immunizations prior to being placed in a clinical site.
-Additional expenses may be incurred during clinical practicums due to the need for transportation and proper work attire.
+Students will be required to submit documentation of a current physical examination, PPD, titers and immunizations prior to being placed in a clinical site.
+Additional expenses may be incurred during clinical practicums due to the need for transportation, parking and proper work attire.
 Such expenses are the student’s responsibility.
 Admissions Requirements The following requirements must be met before you can be considered for admission to the HIT program:

 BIO 171, BIO 172, BIO 221 and all required HIT courses completed with a C or higher.